m1-llie/TUMCC/README.md

 For more details about the target Telegram group sources for data extraction, please refer to the paper [`Identification of Chinese Dark Jargons in Telegram Underground Markets Using Context-Oriented and Linguistic Features`](https://doi.org/10.1016/j.ipm.2022.103033) ([Information Processing and Management](https://www.sciencedirect.com/journal/information-processing-and-management), 2022).

-# Citation
+## Citation
-Thanks for your interest in our paper, please feel free to leave a ⭐️ or cite us through:
+Thanks for your interest in our dataset, please feel free to leave a ⭐️ or cite us through:

 ```
 @article{hou2022identification,